 But though the political significance would be left to the politicians to debate, the athletic significance was clear.
 The victory was a stunning comeback for Washington in many ways: from the defeat at Henley to victory in Moscow; from the depths of a dubious probation to international acclaim.
 Years later Ulbrickson, explaining why he considered this season the highlight of his career, said "One item made the Moscow race a little more gratifying...we came back from a decisive defeat.
 No coach could have asked for more."
 The athletes that rowed the Swiftsure that day carved their name into the Washington Hall of Fame; inducted in 1984, it was this crew that opened the doors of international competition to all future generations of Washington oarsmen.

-The video above is from Seattle's KOMO News 4, the replay of the 1987 Windermere Cup featuring the Soviet Union.
+The video linked here is from Seattle's KOMO News 4, the replay of the 1987 Windermere Cup featuring the Soviet Union.
 But what makes this one hour video so special is the return of Keith Jackson (with local legend Bruce King), and the extensive archived footage from 1958 and interviews with all of the members of the '58 team.
 From the very beginning the production works to contrast the '58 team to the new event (1987 was the first Opening Day sponsored by Windermere), but of particular interest is the '58 story, as told by Jackson and members of the team, from 3:20 - 17:40 of the video.
 From 20:00 - 25:00 is an interview with Dick Erickson sprinkled with comments from all nine members of the team in town for a reunion.
 The whole video is about an hour long, but every minute is worth it, including Bob Ernst (coaching the UW women, the '87 women's team being one of the best ever) at 29:20.
 A great video highlighting two distinct places/times in our history, thank you KOMO for preserving the video!
 Posted 7/19/15

 The 1958 Cal Dual varsity, left to right John Fish, Andy Hovland, Ross Holmstrom, Chuck Alm, Phil Kieburtz, Gene Phillips, Dick Erickson, John Nordstrom, John Bissett (cox).
 Tyee photo.